essameldeen/news/README.md

 # news App Demo
-This demo for multi module
+This demo for multi module app

-# Used In This Demo
+The app get all article from  api "https://newsapi.org/" and search for specific topic and filter with start and end data.

+# Technology used

 * split my app to modules each module have  [ domain - data - presentation ] module
 * clean architecutre